tsrivishnu/alexa-rails/README.md

 response.elicit_slot!(:SlotName)
 ```

-#### Delete response
+#### Delegate response

 `#handle` is expected to return an instance of `Alexa::Response` or its subclasses.
 In normal cases, the `response` object is returned.
 In cases where the slots elicitation is delegated to alexa, an instance of
 `Alexa::Responses::Delegate` has to be returned.

 ```ruby
   def handle